TheUbuntuGuy/zfs-backup-manager/README.md

   --ignore-lock             Ignore the presence of a lock file and run regardless.
                             This option is dangerous and should only be used to clear a previous failure.
+  --config FILE             Load a custom configuration file.
+                            If not set, defaults to '/etc/zfs-backup-manager.sh'.

-The following options override those set in the script.
+The following options override those set in the configuration file.
-See the script header for a detailed explanation of each option with examples.
+See the configuration file for a detailed explanation of each option with examples.
   --snapshot-pattern        The pattern to search for in snapshot names to backup.
   --mode-property           The ZFS property which contains the backup mode.
   --nest-name-property      The ZFS property which contains the dataset name to nest within.